 - Melodic intonation therapy, where people learn to sing words they can’t say

 Scientists are studying whether some types of medications could treat language problems, too.

 How to Help Your Loved One

 Practice.
 It takes a lot of work for someone to relearn how to communicate.
 Your loved one will need to practice skills and exercises.
 Set aside time to help, and try to be patient and positive.
-He’ll probably make mistakes, but encourage him not to give up.
+They’ll probably make mistakes, but encourage them not to give up.

 Make it easier to focus.
-When you want to talk to him, turn off the TV.
+When you want to talk to them, turn off the TV.
 Stay out of noisy areas.
-Face him when you’re speaking so he can see you.
+Face them when you’re speaking so they can see you.

 Be clear.
 Introduce the topic you want to talk about and ask yes-or-no questions.
 During a conversation, sum up what you’ve discussed or agreed on.

 Speak in a normal way.
 You don’t need to talk louder or use baby talk.
-Assume that he can hear and understand what you’re saying, unless you know otherwise.
+Assume that they can hear and understand what you’re saying, unless you know otherwise.